willskor/assignment-github-intro/assignment.md

-# Assignment: Introduction to GitHub
+# Assignment: Introduction to GitHub and R

 ## 1. Name: